Behind the Ear and In the Ear

 October 2018 Update: The range has been further expanded.
 The full range of custom in-ear form factors is now available.
 Please scroll to the bottom of this page for full details.

 Oticon have, at time of writing (June 2016), what seems to be the most technically advanced hearing aid on the market.
 Once you get past the parts with a TM (trademark) after them, you know those scientific sounding, slightly made-up words the manufacturers use to describe their products, you find underneath an advanced hearing aid offering impressive results.
 So ignore the “Velox™” “BrainHearing™” and “OpenSound Navigator™”.

-Compared to Oticon’s previous top hearing aids, the Alta2 Pro, the Opn make it 30% easier to understand what people are saying.
+Compared to Oticon’s previous top hearing aids, the Alta2 Pro, the Opn makes it 30% easier to understand what people are saying.
 This includes in noisy environments and it achieves this without deadening the background sounds.

 Listening effort.
 That seems to be a tougher one to quantify.
 The Opn provides the brain with more accurate information about the environment you are in with less of the general background “mush” you can get with some hearing aids.
 It does this by scanning the environment over 100 times every second so all of the sounds you hear come through clearly and precisely and the sounds you are most likely to be interested in are made most prominent.
 This leads to;